sgozdzik/cryptolist/README.md

 This app was made to show programming skills and knowledge in Android development & Clean Architecture pattern.
 It's very small and compact.

 ## Functionality
-- displaying crypto list from CoinGecko API
+- displaying crypto list from CoinGecko API along with price and price change in last 24h
 - searching by user input
 - sorting by market cap or alphabetically